NCAR/climate-primer-water/doc/ch5_attribution.rst

 We start with a brief overview of what these different types of variability are, where they have already been observed, then discuss methods that can be more generally applied to a particular region to discern these different types of variability.

-As background, we provide introductory background information:
+Here we provide introductory background information.

-The pop-out below discusses the distinction of weather and climate (i.e. differences in what are often termed “time scales of interest”).
+The pop-out below discusses the distinction of weather and climate (i.e., differences in what are often termed “time scales of interest”).

 .. dropdown:: **Weather vs Climate**